scala/scala-lang/_posts/2013-02-28-release-notes-v2.10.1-RC2.md

 * Akka Actors now part of the distribution

     * scala.actors have been deprecated and the akka implementation is now included in the distribution.

-    * See the [actors migration project](https://docs.scala-lang.org/overviews/core/actors-migration-guide.html) for more information.
 * Performance Improvements

     * Faster inliner